 Full details can be found on the Gower Walking Festival’s website.

-There are five golf courses located on the Gower peninsula.
+There are five Gower golf clubs located on the peninsula.
 Pennard, Langland Bay, Fairwood Park, Clyne and the Gower Golf and Country Club.
 The courses are all within easy reach of Hill House and re all within 5 miles of each other.
-The Langland Bay golf club is especially suitable if you have non playing membrs in your party.
+The Langland Bay golf club is especially suitable if you have non playing members in your party.
 They can relax and sun themselves on the beach at Langland or Caswell bay.
 There is also a driving range and 9 hole course at Gowerton and for the novice or less able golfer the Ashley Road pitch and put course is ideal.
 This is located close to the boating lake at Singleton, with its very own crazy golf course, and the Lido at Blackpill that provides relaxing entertainment for the non playing members of your party.

 Langland Bay Golf Club